North East Surnames: Laidler to Lumley

 County Durham surname

-Although their numbers have included Sheriffs of Nottingham, the Littlefairs are firmly concentrated in County Durham and were focused there for many centuries, although significant but smaller branches could also be found in Yorkshire, Northumberland and Lancashire all of which seem to have branched off from the original Durham population.
+The Littlefairs are firmly concentrated in County Durham and focused there for centuries, though significant smaller branches could also later be found in Yorkshire, Northumberland and Lancashire all of which seem to have branched off from an original Durham population.
 In the seventeenth century the name crops up in Nottinghamshire with two Sheriffs of Nottingham of this name.

 There were 446 people called Littlefair in the 1881 census of which 196 resided in Durham; 89 in Lancashire; 59 in Yorkshire; 48 in Northumberland and 28 in Westmorland.
-There were 13 Littlefairs in Scotland; 1 in Cumberland and 1 in South West England and 11 in the London area where the spelling seems to have been ‘Littlefear’.
+There were 13 Littlefairs in Scotland; 1 in Cumberland and 1 in south west England and there were 11 in the London area, where the spelling seems to have been ‘Littlefere’.

 Durham and Yorkshire name